What are the signs of an Oriental or Brown-banded cockroach infestation?

 Roaches are active year-round, but infestations are more noticeable in warmer months.
 During this time, they may enter homes seeking food and moisture.
 Brown-banded cockroaches are especially resilient to drier conditions, while Oriental cockroaches thrive in humid environments.

-Regular inspections, particularly during the warmer months, combined with Magna Pest Solutions' General Pest Control Program, will keep your home protected from roaches and other pests.
+Regular inspections, particularly during the warmer months, combined with Magna Pest Solutions’ Premium Pest Protection, will keep your home protected from roaches and other pests.
 Seasonal treatments can also address any specific pest challenges during peak times.

 Why should I get rid of Oriental and Brown-banded cockroaches?